 In the Document and Organize phase, we make the current state apparent by focusing on understanding how the work is currently done.
 In this stage, we use interviews and cross-functional process mapping sessions to develop a full understanding of the flow of work and information from the moment a customer inquiry is received until a product or service is delivered.
 This gives us the opportunity to see how various functions work together, how they add value, and where potential barriers or obstacles occur in the process.

-By involving cross-functional stakeholders in this discussion, we are able to look at the process from different angles and identify opportunities, problems, constraints and hold-ups that exist in processes.
+By involving cross-functional stakeholders in this discussion, we are able to look at the process from different angles and identify opportunities, problems, constraints, and hold-ups that exists.

 After careful review of the current state maps and the identification of solutions that address various process opportunities, best practices can be developed to define a baseline for how work is supposed to be done.

 This means that we establish the new norm for how the process should be completed across the organization.
 By establishing a new standard process, we can also introduce standards into the amount of effort or the resources required to complete the process.
 We can also introduce standards for the outcome we hope to achieve by completing the process.
 By clearly defining our expectations from the process, understanding how it is supposed to work, and the results it is supposed to achieve, we can begin to effectively manage and measure that process to identify variances in real-time.

 Now comes the fun part of process improvement.